 When you are able to become the silent observer of your thoughts, you are able to act thoughtfully instead of simply reacting to life’s circumstances.
 You can choose how you want to handle a traffic jam or a stressful deadline as opposed to just getting caught up in it without realizing it.

-Not to mention, meditation has so many health benefits from helping you sleep better and reduce stress.
+Not to mention, meditation has so many health benefits from helping you sleep better and reducing stress.

 Just bring your attention to the sensations of breathing in and out.
 And if a thought or distraction comes into your mind, let it pass and focus on your deep conscious breath.